100 DAYS OF HEALING AND REMEMBRANCE

 - Elizabeth Gilbert

 Day 9 was the addition of some warm orange.
 I painted it after reading an Instagram post I came across today made by Zabie Yamasaki.
 I found her last year on Instagram when I was processing my own experiences with loss.
 She lost her sweet little boy, Grayson, at 25 1/2 weeks last year and has been sharing her story and celebrating his memory with many of her posts.
-Zabie and I have never met in person but the beauty, energy and strength of her words have been a comfort to me and I know to many others.
+Zabie and I have never met in person but the beauty,

 Alongside a picture of wildflowers, she wrote,